 Academic Progress (Academic Year 2015-16)

 Quantitative Standard Semester 1-3 Must complete 50% of courses attempted with passing grades.*Semester 4-12 Must complete 67% of courses attempted with passing grades.*

-dismissed from the College if Qualitative Standards are not met.Student may be placed on SAP federal
+dismissed from the College if Qualitative Standards are not met.Students may be placed on SAP Federal

 Maximum Number of

 receiving federal aid must complete their degrees within 150% of the normal

 time for completion.
 For example, students may not attempt more than 90 credits

 to earn the 60 credits needed for an associate degree or 180 credits to earn

 the 120 credits needed for a bachelor’s degree or 225 credits to earn the 150